 Biomutant’s narrator speaks for every character in the game

-As far as we can tell, there’s only one voice actor in the game—the omnipresent and pleasantly British narrator.
+As far as we can tell, there’s only one voice actor in the game—the omnipresent narrator.
 Not only does he narrate the constant action of your protagonist, but he also voices every NPC conversation.
 It’s like he’s reading dialogue out of a fairytale, and it’s kind of adorable.
 There are several dialogue options in conversations, but we haven’t seen them impact gameplay.

 Your custom cat’s physique will affect its stats